 Since almost all criminal history data is manually entered into databases by various government agencies, it’s not unheard of for mistakes and inaccuracies to appear.
 But, anyone can make sure that doesn’t happen to them by conducting their own background search first, both at the local level and the federal background check level.

-This article shows all official methods for how to get a criminal background check on yourself.
+This article shows all official methods of performing a criminal records check on yourself.

 Before you run a criminal records check on yourself with the steps shown below, it’s important to know that not all background checks are created equal.
-The number one mistake people make when checking their own criminal history is relying on an incomplete search, or the wrong type of background check.
+The number one mistake people make when checking their own criminal history is relying on an incomplete search, or the wrong kind of background investigation.

 For example, it can be a big mistake for a person to run a criminal background check using only a name-based search (also called a level 1 background check), since an employer may use a more comprehensive check, such as a level 2 background check.

-On the other hand, a level 2 background check is more intense than a level 1 check, and screens national records using fingerprints.
-Typically, these checks are run for employment opportunities requiring higher levels of trust, such as working with vulnerable populations or finance because screening criminal records using fingerprint submissions kept by the FBI is one of the most reliable ways to perform a background check.
+On the other hand, a level 2 check is more intense than a level 1 check and screens national records using fingerprints.
+Typically, these checks are run for employment opportunities requiring higher levels of trust, such as working with vulnerable populations or finance because screening criminal records using fingerprint submissions kept by the FBI is one of the most reliable ways to perform a background check.6

 However, when learning how to run a criminal background check on yourself, using a detailed process that utilizes the same searches a potential employer or landlord will employ can ensure that the results are exhaustive.